 As a result of these failures, enhanced scrutiny from regulators and potential new legislation may impact our ability to operate.
-Depending upon any adopted change in legislation or directives from regulators, we may need to adjust our strategy and operations to comply with such changing laws or regulatory directives and it could materially impact our operating results.
+Depending upon any adopted change in legislation or directives from regulators, we may need to adjust our strategy and operations to comply with such changing laws or regulatory directives, which can result in additional operating expenses and could materially impact our operating results.